Geometric bijections between spanning subgraphs and orientations of a graph: Introduction

 \end{Rem}

 By making use of the duality between cycles and cocycles, we get the map $\varphi_{\sigma,\sigma^*}$ in Theorem~\ref{th}(3).
 Inspired by the two maps in Theorem~\ref{th}(2) and (3), we were led to conjecture Theorem~\ref{th}(1), but we do not know a geometric proof of it.
 Instead, we give a purely combinatorial proof.
-To make the combinatorial approach self-contained, we also give a combinatorial proof of Proposition~\ref{tree}, which is proved in a geometric way in \cite{BBY}.
+This includes a combinatorial proof of Proposition~\ref{tree}, which was proved in a geometric way in \cite{BBY}.
+We actually prove a stronger version of Proposition~\ref{tree}, which is used in the proof of Theorem~\ref{th}(1).